sigvaldm/arch-fenics-packages/README.md

 ```
 git clone --recurse-submodules https://github.com/sigvaldm/arch-fenics.packages.git
 ```
-if you omit `--recurse-submodules` most folders will be empty.
+If you omit `--recurse-submodules` most folders will be empty.

 Then, install the packages in the following order (this order takes into account dependencies):